 G. de P. — Yes, there is that source also.
 That source is always drawn from.
 It cannot be avoided, because the psychological apparatus of the buddha, no matter where it is, as soon as it touches the human sphere instinctively draws towards itself the life-atoms that formerly belonged to it.
 You have uttered a very profound thought.

-Student — May I ask a question?
-I may say that I had precisely the same idea.
+Student — I may say that I had precisely the same idea.
 I had thought about this and I thought that the supreme act of magic in producing the avatara was to draw on the storehouse of nature, where were stored the purified atoms that had been so raised by the use of the buddha in former incarnations.

 G. de P. — Just so, so far as the life-atoms are concerned.

 Student — And I should like to ask if there is any limit to the processes of white magic in producing spiritual beings that are needed at cyclic periods?
 It would seem to me that we are just at the beginning of the knowledge of this higher psychology.

 G. de P. — Very true indeed.
 I would not venture to answer that question now, nor to place definite bounds to such an answer.
 To say how far the power of spiritual magic extends would be very risky.
 The power of spiritual magic is enormous, unbelievable.
 Nevertheless there are bounds, because even the Masters are human beings.
 There is a boundary beyond which not even their grand power can go.